PoliceRewired/burglary-victims-support-bot/README.md

 ### Yes, but...

+_We know - it's not for everyone._

+There are many reasons why a person might choose not to work with a bot.
+Some people are unable to use certain technologies, some don't trust them, some are vulnerable, confused or too distressed to do it.
+Some people are simply not ready to work with a digital assistant for reasons we've not thought of.
+That's okay.

-_We know - it's not for everyone._ Some people are simply not ready to work with a digital assistant, and that's okay.
-If our tool only helped with half of the work, that's about 300,000 hours police officers could spend with the victims that need their time more.
+If our tool only helped with half of the work, that's about 300,000 hours police officers could spend with the victims that need their time the most.